nim-lang/Nim/doc/contributing.rst

   ./koch test run tests/stdlib/tos.nim # can also provide relative path

-For reproducible tests (to reproduce an environment more similar to the one run by Continuous Integration on travis/appveyor), you may want to disable your local configuration (e.g. in ``~/.config/nim/nim.cfg``) which may affect some tests; this can also be achieved by using
+For reproducible tests (to reproduce an environment more similar to the one run by Continuous Integration on github actions/azure pipelines), you may want to disable your local configuration (e.g. in ``~/.config/nim/nim.cfg``) which may affect some tests; this can also be achieved by using
 `export XDG_CONFIG_HOME=pathtoAlternateConfig`:cmd: before running `./koch`:cmd: